 Look for boots and hiking shoes with roomy toe boxes to provide extra space to keep those toes warm!
 If you like to strap your snowshoes on particularly secure then consider a rigid winter boot with a little insulation.
 The last thing you want is cold feet after 30 minutes of hiking.
 It will ruin your trip!

 If you’re running in your snowshoes or wearing low cut shoes or boots be sure to use a gaiter!
 These cover the top of your footwear and prevent snow from dumping into your shoes every time you step.
 Some would consider this a must-have piece of gear.

-Hiking Techniques on Flats
+Snowshoeing Technique on Flats

 With snowshoes, there’s really nothing new to learn when hiking on flat terrain.
 Unless you’re covering icy or difficult terrain, you’ll walk just like normal!
 The learning curve is really quite forgiving.

 To begin with, the primary difference you’ll notice is that the snowshoes force you to walk with a wider stance.
 If you’re not used to snowshoes, you may find that you have to consciously spread your feet further apart to walk without stepping on yourself.
 This is a quick adjustment for most people.